Robin-C/QOVER_case_study/dbt_qover/README.md

 Models naming follow this logic `stg_dim_what-is-it`.

 This is the stage where we perform cleaning, some basic data enrichment.
-We usually avoid joining here.
+We usually join here to enrich the dimension.
+For example, a policyholder might have revelant information coming from several sources: core but also our CRM etc...
 Data is still very granular.

+- facts

+This is where we'll find fact tables.
+Refer to Kimball if this notion is not clear for you.

 You can use several models if you think that makes sense.
 If you do, make sure to prepend with the step number.
 For example, `stg_dim_risk_carriers_1.sql` and `stg_dim_risk_carriers_2.sql` where `stg_dim_risk_carriers_2.sql` is downstream from `stg_dim_risk_carriers_1.sql`.

 You can also use ephemeral models as to not clutter the database.

-- facts

-This is where we'll find fact tables.
-Refer to Kimball if this notion is not clear for you.

 This is where we will add simple business logic such as `case when` as well as insert scd surrogate keys when appropriate.